 Organizer: Daniel Marc Segesser, University of Bern

-Chair: TBD
+Chair: Małgorzata Praczyk, Adam Mickiewicz University

 Forests in the frontier.
-How Ottoman-Hungarian wars affected the landscape of the Carpathian Basin András Vadas, Central European University (Budapest)
+How Ottoman-Hungarian wars affected the landscape of the Carpathian Basin András Vadas, Central European, Budapest

 Functions of 1914-1918 war diaries from the war in alpine territory as archives on the relationship between war and the use of natural resources such as wood Daniel Marc Segesser, University of Bern

 Reviewing the place of the Cold War in understanding Nature/Culture boundaries?
-Biographies, forest management and landscape change in the context of Anthropocene Róbert Balogh, Hungarian Academy of Sciences (Budapest)
+Biographies, forest management and landscape change in the context of Anthropocene Róbert Balogh, Hungarian Academy of Sciences

 Session 2H